soumitdas/basic-webapp/README.md

 ## Basic of Javascript

-Build e Todo App using Javascript
+Build a Todo App using Javascript and Deploy to Netlify